Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Conclusion

 \section{Conclusion}

 Sampling random spanning trees uniformly is a fundamental problem with beautiful mathematical connections to random walks, electrical circuits, and graph Laplacians.
 The problem also has important applications to graph sparsifiers and serves as the basis for new approximation algorithms.
 Using the Aldous-Broder algorithm based on random walks, we present the first sublinear round algorithm for approximately sampling uniform spanning trees in the \cc{} model of distributed computing.
-In particular, our algorithm requires $\Tilde{O}(n^{1/2 + \alpha})$ rounds for sampling a spanning tree from a distribution with total variation distance $1/n^c$, for arbitrary constant $c > 0$, from the uniform distribution.
+In particular, our algorithm requires $\Tilde{O}(n^{1/2 + \alpha})$ rounds for sampling a spanning tree from a distribution with total variation distance within $1/n^c$, for arbitrary constant $c > 0$, from the uniform distribution.
 In addition, we show how to take somewhat shorter random walks, even more efficiently in the \cc{} model, leading to much faster spanning tree sampling algorithms for graphs with small cover times.

 We hope that our results and techniques will spark new research on distributed sampling of spanning trees.
-In the \cc{} model, it may be worthwhile to seek an algorithm that takes matrix multiplication time.
-A completely different direction involves implementing the MCMC approach, e.g., using the up-down walk from \cite{UpDownWalk}, efficiently in the \cc{} model.
+In the \cc{} model, we have identified some potential barriers for improving the $\tilde{O}(n^{1/2+\alpha})$ running time using our approach.
+New ideas might be needed to overcome these barriers.
+A completely different direction involves implementing the MCMC approach, e.g., using the down-up walk from \cite{UpDownWalk}, efficiently in the \cc{} model.
 The problem is also poorly understood in other models of distributed computing such as the MPC and \congest{} models.

+\paragraph{Acknowledgments.} Sriram Pemmaraju was supported in part by the National Science Foundation (NSF) grant CCF-2402835.